testpress/developer.testpress.in/source/includes/_attempts.md

 }
 ```

-This endpoint retrieves attempts of a particular exam for the authenticated user.
+This endpoint retrieves the attempts of a user for a particular exam.

 ### HTTP Request